 What to Look for in a Bible Study Book

-As you prepare to start your Bible education, you can make use of all the tools included in various study books that are meant to help you.
-There are a wide variety of different options depending on your focus and learning style.
+There are a wide variety of different Bible Study options depending on your focus and learning style.
 To help you choose the best one for you, we go through what you want to look for in a quality study book.

 - Find one written by an author you like.
 An author that you enjoy reading can provide you with insights and questions that feel relevant and helpful.
 Authors have a habit of using a similar tone or style throughout their writings, so if you find someone whose style you like, reading a new study can be more familiar and approachable.
 You will be much more likely to be engaged in the readings.